Tyrrrz/MiniRazor/Readme.md

 Note that the type of the `model` parameter in `RenderAsync(...)` is automatically inferred from the `@inherits` directive specified in the template.
 Here, since the template is derived from `MiniRazor.TemplateBase<string>`, the method expects a parameter of type `string`.

-### Compiling templates at runtime
+### Compiling templates at run-time

-> ⚠️ Compiling at runtime requires [MiniRazor.Compiler](https://nuget.org/packages/MiniRazor.Compiler).
+> ⚠️ Compiling at run-time requires [MiniRazor.Compiler](https://nuget.org/packages/MiniRazor.Compiler).

-If the previous approach doesn't fit your usage scenario, you can also compile templates at runtime.
+If the previous approach doesn't fit your usage scenario, you can also compile templates at run-time.
 To do that, call `Razor.Compile(...)` with the template's source code:

 ```csharp